evekb/evedev-kb/common/esi/docs/Api/DogmaApi.md

 Get attributes

-Get a list of dogma attribute ids  ---  Alternate route: `/v1/dogma/attributes/`  Alternate route: `/legacy/dogma/attributes/`  Alternate route: `/dev/dogma/attributes/`   ---  This route is cached for up to 3600 seconds
+Get a list of dogma attribute ids  ---  This route expires daily at 11:05

 ### Example
 ```php